aaltonewmedia/physcomp.newmedia.dog/content/2024/toranosuke-sano/week2/index.md

 ![](img_e24424d40e28-1.jpeg)

-By moving your hand in a certain direction over the sensor, a color is output.
+By moving your hand in a direction over the sensor, a color is output.
 The color displayed on the screen is recognized, and you respond by outputting the same color using a gesture.

 **3. Complete the MyCourses introductions for the 3D Printing and Laser Cutter workshops**